VaswaniYash/PRODIGY_WD_01/README.md

-# 🌐 Personal Portfolio Website - Yash Vaswani
+# 🌐 Responsive Landing Page - Yash Vaswani

 Welcome to my personal portfolio website!
 It's designed to highlight my skills, projects, and contact details as a creative web designer.
 This site is responsive and crafted using only HTML and CSS.